GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/fine-tuning/README.md

-# Training ESM2 LLM on GKE using BioNeMo Framework 2.0
+# Fine-Tuning ESM2 LLM on GKE using BioNeMo Framework 2.0

-This samples walks through setting up a Google Cloud GKE environment to train ESM2 (Evolutionary Scale Modeling) using NVIDIA BioNeMo Framework 2.0
+This sample walks through setting up a Google Cloud GKE environment to fine-tune ESM2 (Evolutionary Scale Modeling) using NVIDIA BioNeMo Framework 2.0

 ## Table of Contents